 4. Fun with Neighbors: Drop off Treats or Secret Santa

 I have the very coolest neighbors here in Palm Harbor, FL.
 Since we can’t party together in person, we are doing “12 Nights of Wine,” where one person brings a glass of wine (or a cocktail) to the other 11 people every night.
-It has grown into the funnest activity.
+It is so much fun!

-There are so many fun things to do with neighbors, especially in a year like this.
+There are so many fun things to do with neighbors, especially during years like the ones we’ve had recently.
 I love a good neighborhood Secret Santa – or these cute little pass-it-on gift ideas.

 There are tons of cute DIY/homemade gifts you can make with your kids and give out to neighbors; it will be much appreciated, especially by your elderly neighbors who may feel extra isolated this holiday.